 Can somebody explain something to me please?
 Why do many restaurateurs persist in spending vast sums on the physical aspects of their businesses and very little on the human side?
 I sat at a table setting the other night that must have cost $1,000 — quality crystal glasses, expensive silverware, crockery you have to take out a bank loan to purchase.
 The surrounds were opulent, the tables were antique, the artwork extravagant — it was like the palace of Versailles.
 The only problem was the service was woeful and the food was average.
 I counted myself lucky that I wasn’t paying for it.

 I can feel a major crusade coming on.
 I’m seeing restaurants like this too often and there’s a danger I’ll imbibe several bottles of red one night and make a cretin of myself (what again?).
 I feel like grabbing the owner and shaking them like a terrier while screaming: ‘DON’T YOU UNDERSTAND YOUR OWN BUSINESS?’
 I’ll try to resist because a major public wobble wouldn’t be too good for my business reputation.
-Unfortunately, a consultant who becomes violent is judged on an entirely different set of rules to a Chef who punches a subordinate.

 If you go to a restaurant to dine, and your total perception of the experience represents 100%, how would you break up the importance of food, service and ambience?
 I’ve recently asked some participants in our training courses and there was a consensus — they believe it breaks down to 40% for the food, 40% for the service and 20% for the ambience.
 What do you think?